RustyPrione/Reni-The-AI-One-Core/README.md

 # Reni-The-AI-One-Core
 The Powerfull AI Engine For Windows 10

 Do the following commands in Powershell in windows 10 to activate Assistant

 1.update pip installer to version 3 in powershell

-2.make you check you have install Microsoft Visual C++ 14.0 is Required
+2.make sure check you have install Microsoft Visual C++ 14.0 is Required

 then install following pacakges: